Human furniture: Bondage

 The term forniphilia was coined by bondage artist Jeff Gord who specialized in the subgenre and maintained the website "House of Gord" on the subject.
 Forniphilia as a form of bondage usually involves the subject being tightly bound and expected to stay immobile for a prolonged period.
 Gord said that the maximum period he used depended on the bondage techniques involved but it did not generally exceed two hours.
-Gord also warned that the dangers inherent in fornophilia meant that it should only be carried out by experts.
+Gord also warned that the dangers inherent in forniphilia meant that it should only be carried out by experts.
 Gord used gags in some of his creations.
 A forniphilic gag is a type of gag that has the primary purpose of sexual objectification or erotic humiliation.
 Proper safety requires frequent checks of the submissive's well-being.

 In fiction

-The 1971 film A Clockwork Orange includes a scene of a gang sitting in the Korova Milk Bar, which is furnished with tables shaped like naked women.
+The 1971 film A Clockwork Orange includes a scene of a gang sitting in a room furnished with tables shaped like nude women.

 In Episode 7 of the 2021 Netflix Original Korean Drama, Squid Game, the anonymous VIPs invited to watch the show's blood sport are surrounded by human furniture, which are seen wearing elaborate body paint.